Ikulyte/Azure-Home-SOC-Lab/README.md

 <br />
 <br />

-After installation, select Manage to proceed to the next page, then choose Windows Security Events via AMA.
+After installation, select 'Manage' to proceed to the next page, then choose Windows Security Events via AMA.
 On the right side, you will find the option to "Open connector page to configure the data ingestion."
 You will then be prompted to create a new Data Collection Rule (DCR).
 Complete the three required fields: Rule Name (e.g., DCR-Windows), Subscription (such as Azure subscription 1), and Resource Group (your designated resource group).
 Once these fields are filled, the configuration will be complete.

 ## Step 6: Use of KQL to view the failed login attempts